yingweiwo

 D-Glutamine is a metabolite found in or produced by Escherichia coli (strain K12, MG1655).

-D-glutamine is a natural product found in Daphnia pulex and Homo sapiens with data available.
+D-glutamine has been reported in Daphnia pulex and Homo sapiens with data available.

 A non-essential amino acid present abundantly throughout the body and is involved in many metabolic processes.
 It is synthesized from GLUTAMIC ACID and AMMONIA.
 It is the principal carrier of NITROGEN in the body and is an important energy source for many cells.